-- (1) This Technical Tip procedure has the steps using a frequency domain reflectometer to locate opens, shorts, improper crimps, bends, moisture, loose connectors, and defective antenna elements that lead to weak or intermittent RF operation.
-You can also use the FDR to test the antenna elements from the equipment rack for troubleshooting or directly at the antenna to make sure that reliable operation prior to installation. - (2) This procedure can be done on the entire Radio Frequency (RF) system's coaxial cables and antenna as a unit or on individual components. - (3) The FDR performs a Voltage Standing Wave Ratio (VSWR) or Return Loss (RL) test by transmitting a continuous RF sweep of the cables and antenna at their operating frequencies and then monitoring the absorption of the wave by the antenna.
-The FDR identifies standing or reflected waves due to loose connections, corrosion, moisture, or defective cable, or faulty antenna which changes the system impedance resulting in a reflected or standing wave.
+- (1) This Technical Tip procedure has the steps using a frequency domain reflectometer (FDR) to locate opens, shorts, improper crimps, bends, moisture, loose connectors, and defective antenna elements that lead to weak or intermittent RF operation.
+You can also use the FDR to test the antenna elements from the equipment rack for troubleshooting or directly at the antenna to ensure reliable operation prior to installation. - (2) This procedure can be done on the entire Radio Frequency (RF) system's coaxial cables and antenna as a unit or on individual components. - (3) The FDR performs a Voltage Standing Wave Ratio (VSWR) or Return Loss (RL) test by transmitting a continuous RF sweep of the cables and antenna at their operating frequencies and then monitoring the absorption of the wave by the antenna.
+The FDR identifies standing or reflected waves due to loose connections, corrosion, moisture, defective cable, or faulty antenna which changes the system impedance resulting in a reflected or standing wave.
 Standing waves not only decrease output transmission, resulting in weak, intermittent operation, but may also harm the transmitter if the reflection is excessive.

-The recommended FDR is an easy to use handheld tester, with a Go/No-Go function by use of a limit line and simple distance to fault measurement.
-It can be used to quickly identify improper connections, defective cables and faulty antennas easily from the Equipment rack, eliminating disassembly of the airplane to test the RF system.
+The recommended FDR is an easy to use handheld tester, with a Go/No-Go function by use of a limit line and simple Distance-to-Fault measurement.
+It can be used to quickly identify improper connections, defective cables and faulty antennas easily from the equipment rack.

-- (4) Refer to the Instruction or Operation Manual of the frequency domain reflectometer for specific instructions on set-up and tests for the coaxial cable and antenna system. - (a) To do a health check of the entire coaxial cable and antenna system, you must remove the black box from the EE rack and connect the tester directly to the rack's bench plug coax receptacle.
+- (4) Refer to the Instruction or Operation Manual of the frequency domain reflectometer for specific instructions on set-up and tests for the coaxial cable and antenna system. - (a) To do a health check of the entire coaxial cable and antenna system, you must disconnect the RF power signal source output and connect the tester directly to the cable run and/or antenna.
 There is no need to make any other disconnections unless the health check fails.
 The check will give a simple Go/No-Go indication of the health of the entire cable and antenna system.
-In the case of a No-Go indication, any faults may be isolated via the FDR's "distance to fault" function.
-Use the "distance to fault" readout and applicable system wire diagram to help isolate the failure to a specified connector, cable segment or antenna. - (b) The FDR facilitates both simple Go/No-Go testing, as well as in depth testing.
+In the case of a No-Go indication, any faults may be isolated via the FDR's "Distance to Fault" function.
+Use the "Distance to Fault" readout and applicable system wire diagram to help isolate the failure to a specified connector, cable segment or antenna. - (b) The FDR facilitates both simple Go/No-Go testing, as well as in depth testing.
 Use the Instruction or Operation Manual for specific instructions to: - 1) DATA SAVE: Stores parameters and able to upload from a USB or via Bluetooth.
-User can recall settings and immediately test.
-For example: User selects "SATCOM High Gain Transmit VSWR" and then plugs into bench connector and reads display. - 2) CALIBRATION: Use the OSL Calibration Combo (Open, Short, 50 ohm Load 50 ohm) to calibrate prior to use. - 3) VSWR and RETURN LOSS (RL) TESTING: Displays the readings in Return loss or VSWR, the user simply selects the display they desire.

-4) DISTANCE TO FAULT: Displays distance in ft/in or M/cm to the VSWR or Return Loss (RL) fault without disconnecting.
+User can recall settings and immediately test. - 2) CALIBRATION: Use the OSL Calibration Combo (Open, Short, 50 ohm Load 50 ohm) to calibrate prior to use. - 3) VSWR and RETURN LOSS (RL) TESTING: Displays the readings in Return loss or VSWR, the user simply selects the display they desire. - 4) DISTANCE TO FAULT: Displays distance in ft/in or M/cm to the VSWR or Return Loss (RL) fault without disconnecting.